Ask a website owner what he’d like most for his website, and he will probably reply: “more traffic”.

 Every blog post contains several areas that require some special attention and care: blog title, introduction, sub-headings, relevant images and others.
 By incorporating these must-have elements of the optimized blog post, your blog articles will:

 - increase their visibility on search engines.

-To learn more, read my article on How to Write SEO Friendly Blog Posts.
+And for more useful tips, you could also read my article How to write How to Write SEO Friendly Blog Posts.

 7. Banner ads on relevant websites

 Display campaigns are a powerful source for new traffic.

 Traditionally it is considered as a paid traffic channel, but if you don’t want to reach for your credit card, you can negotiate a partnership with the publisher’s website.

 8. Review your targeted keywords